jechol/reather/README.md

 ### use Defr

-`use Defr` transforms `def` to accept a extra argument `deps` where dependent functions and modules can be injected.
+`defr` transforms body to be injectable with Witchcraft's Algae.Reader monad.

 ```elixir
 use Defr